seatable/python-pipeline/README.md

 - [x] evaluate connection to dockerhub (separate user ?) and exposure in github secrets manager (for now the connection uses anconrads personal docker hub account)
 - [x] changed repo setting to allow github actions
+- [x] versioning, tags, naming (versioning tags from a file? are git tags used ?)
+  - [x] short_sha tag debugged, version from file in component subfolder is read as tag
+  - [x] currrently every github action run produces images with the latest, the github run number (build_number) and commit sha tags

 ## Container-Images